WaiveCar/WaiveScreen/README.md

     * Sends out reports at the end of a contract on whether it's completed or failed.

+The DASHBOARD part (not done/not started):
+  * Shows what ads had played where
+  * Upgrade paths
+  * Billing cycles
+  * History

 Flow:

   * ScreenDisplay follows a schedule and asks ScreenDaemon for assets